Don’t Miss the Flowers of March

 Evergreen Clematis…or Clematis Armandii when I’m trying to impress my friends, is my favorite vine for a number of reasons.
-First of all, as the name suggests, they are evergreen.
-I’m not a big fan of seeing a naked vine wrapped around structures…particularly if there is an evergreen option.
-You typically use a vine to cover something…so why would you want to still see it with vines wrapped around it a good part of the year.
-They are also great climbers and easy to care for…well, except for culling out brown leaves when they die.
+First of all, as the name suggests, it’s evergreen.
+I’m not a big fan of seeing a naked vine wrapped around structures in the winter … particularly if there is an evergreen option.
+It’s also great climbers and easy to care for … well, except for culling out brown leaves when they die.
 Speaking of their leaves, being longer and wider than your typical vine’s leaves, they add some interesting texture to your garden.
-But most of all, having a relatively shady back yard, I also love them because they are one of the few vines that do well…actually prefer, shade or partial sun.
+But most of all, having a relatively shady back yard, I also love it because it’s one of the few vines that do just fine in partial sun.

 You may also enjoy these posts from RYG ...

 If you're not already subscribed to RYG and want to get periodic updates, links to new posts & other ground redeeming info ... just enter your email address below.
 Easy as that!